warner/tahoe-lafs/docs/frontends/webapi.rst

  value can be found by ignoring the progress-hash value (since the current implementation hashes synchronously, so clients will probably never see progress-hash!=1.0).

+``GET /provisioning/``

+ This page provides a basic tool to predict the likely storage and bandwidth requirements of a large Tahoe grid.
+It provides forms to input things like total number of users, number of files per user, average file size, number of servers, expansion ratio, hard drive failure rate, etc. It then provides numbers like how many disks per server will be needed, how many read operations per second should be expected, and the likely MTBF for files in the grid.
+This information is very preliminary, and the model upon which it is based still needs a lot of work.

 ``GET /helper_status/``